Your weekly dose of sports betting tips and news, each Saturday at 10am Eastern.

 Gill also broke down the conference championship match ups between Cincinnati at Kansas City and San Francisco at the Los Angeles Rams.
 As always, time stamps are available for Gill’s appearance at The Power Rank.

-Million dollar golf challenge – In late December, Abnormally Dist challenged Rufus Peabody to a golf challenge to run the entire season.
+Million dollar golf challenge – In late December, Abnormally Distributed challenged Rufus Peabody to a golf challenge to run the entire season.
 On the Circles Off podcast, Rob Pizzola and Johnny Cabo dove deeper into this tiff between two highly respected professional bettors.

 In addition to explaining how the challenge emerged, Rob and Johnny made two key points: